Aceinna/docs_openrtk/useOpenRTK/APP.rst

    :align: center
    :scale: 15%

- -  enter a number, it means how many devices you can use this account use at same time.
+ -  enter a number, it means how many devices you can use this account at the same time.
  .. image:: ../media/generate-step-2.jpg
    :align: center
    :scale: 15%